A Little Mood for Love

 A Little Mood for Love (小敏家, lit.
-Xiaomin's Home) is a 2021 Chinese romance drama television series based on Yi Bei's novel of the same name, directed by Wang Jun and starring Zhou Xun, Huang Lei, Tang Yixin, Tu Songyan and Liu Lili.
+Xiaomin's Home) is a 2021 Chinese romance drama television series based on Yi Bei's novel Xiaomin's Home (小敏家), directed by Wang Jun and starring Zhou Xun, Huang Lei, Tang Yixin, Tu Songyan and Liu Lili.
 It aired on Hunan TV and Youku on December 11, 2021.
 It is also available for streaming on Disney+ in selected regions on February 1, 2023.

+According to the National Radio and Television Administration, the series was the highest rated prime-time drama in Chinese satellite television channel in 2021.

 Plot

 Wang Sumin single-handedly raised 2 daughters, Liu Xiaomin and Liu Xiaojie, unexpectedly both of her daughters after the age of 30 were divorced.
 The husband of the eldest daughter Liu Xiaomin had an affair, she came from a small town to Beijing to find a place to work and got to know Chen Zhuo, who was also divorced like her, they decided to remarry.
 But Xiaomin and Chen Zhuo both have an uncomfortable ex, their children are growing up and the adults in the family are all over 60 years old, how to get the approval of the other's family and integrate into the family?
 Each other's life has become an insurmountable obstacle for the two of them.

 The youngest sister, Liu Xiaojie, got married vaguely, divorced because her personality did not match her husband.
 She used to think not to remarry, but she met a talented young man, Xu Zheng and was seriously pursued by the other party.
 But Xu Zheng is younger than Xiaojie, he is a virgin, and their love encounters fierce opposition from his parents.

 Liu Xiaomin and Liu Xiaojie, under the guidance of their mother, used love and tolerance to solve the dilemmas in love, finally found happiness in life and began to grow up.